MichaelFrieze/LandingDemo/README.md

 ## Summary
-This is a simple static landing page that was built without using any frameworks.
+This is a simple static landing page that was built without using any frameworks and is responsive.

 This project was inspired by some of the designs on the [Apple iTunes website](https://www.apple.com/itunes/).
 It isn’t a copy, but there are some obvious similarities.

 The purpose of this landing page is to demonstrate some of my skills as a web developer.